stgeorgeshurstville/bulletin/_docs/song.md

 **Scroll below for 9:30am song lyrics**

 ## 4:00pm
-1. RThe Love of the Father
+1. The Love of the Father
 2. Once for All
 3. This life I live
 4. Here we Stand